Women in WWE: Other media

 Fabulous Moolah and Wendi Richter appeared in two of Cyndi Lauper's music videos, "The Goonies 'R' Good Enough" and "She Bop".

 From 1999 to 2000, Sable appeared as a guest star on an episode of Pacific Blue in 1999, and the following year, Chyna appeared as a guest star on Mad TV and 3rd Rock from the Sun as Janice, a police officer, as well as several Stacker 2 commercials and was a presenter at the MTV Video Music Awards.
 In November 2001, Trish Stratus, Lita, and Stephanie McMahon appeared as contestants on The Weakest Link's "WWF Superstars Edition".
 Lita, Molly Holly, and Jacqueline appeared as contestants on Fear Factor in February 2002.
 On February 2, 2002, Lita was a presenter at the MTV Asia Awards 2002, and appeared in a small role on Dark Angel on April 6 of that same year.
 In March 2004, she appeared on an episode of Headbangers Ball.

 In 2007, Ashley Massaro, Torrie Wilson, Maryse, Brooke, Layla, and Kelly Kelly appeared a music video for music producer and rapper Timbaland for the track "Throw It on Me".
-In the same year, Torrie Wilson, Candice Michelle, Michelle McCool, Maria, Layla, and Kristal appeared in an episode of the U.S. reality show Project Runway, in which designers were asked to design in-ring attire for their designated Diva.
-In 2008, Layla, Mickie James, Kelly Kelly, and Melina appeared in the U.S. reality show Celebrity Fit Club: Boot Camp to get the celebrities in shape.
+In the same year, Torrie Wilson, Candice Michelle, Michelle McCool, Maria, Layla, and Kristal appeared in an episode of the American reality show Project Runway, in which designers were asked to design in-ring attire for their designated Diva.
+In 2008, Layla, Mickie James, Kelly Kelly, and Melina appeared in the American reality show Celebrity Fit Club: Boot Camp to get the celebrities in shape.

 Fighting with My Family, a 2019 film co-produced by WWE Studios depicts the WWE career of Paige portrayed by Florence Pugh, also featuring wrestler Zelina Vega as AJ Lee.

 The Fabulous Moolah was the subject of the sixth and season finale episode of the professional wrestling documentary series Dark Side of the Ring.
 It covered various events of Moolah's life like Rock 'n' Wrestling Connection, The Brawl to End It All, The Original Screwjob, the WrestleMania 34 name controversy, and various other WWE related incidents.

 In 2019, the video game WWE 2K20 featured a 2K Showcase named "Four Horsewomen", which chronicled the careers of Bayley, Charlotte Flair, Sasha Banks, and Becky Lynch.